 The Ecology Center’s Youth Environmental Academy (YEA) is a green leadership development program for young people ages 15-24.
-YEA provides structured, paid internships to youth at our offices in West Berkeley.
+YEA provides structured, paid internships to youth, normally at our offices in West Berkeley, but now operating remotely to comply with state and local COVID-19 restrictions.

 Through programming based on the nationally acclaimed Roots of Success curriculum, youth emerge with content knowledge across the following areas: 1) Health, Food Systems, Food Justice, and Sustainable Agriculture, 2) Alternative Energy, 3) Climate Change, 4) Water Conservation, and 5) Waste Management and Recycling.
 YEA participants “earn and learn” with opportunities to move to positions of greater responsibility and leadership – from Youth Scholars to Youth Interns to Youth Program Assistants.